dogweather/forkful/content/en/elm/dates-and-times/parsing-a-date-from-a-string.md

 weight: 30
 ---

-## What & Why?
-Parsing a date from a string in Elm involves converting textual information representing dates and times into a format that Elm can understand and manipulate, specifically into the `Date` type.
-This process is crucial for handling user input, displaying dates correctly localized, and performing date-related calculations, ensuring your Elm applications can intelligently process temporal data.

 ## How to:
 Elm does not have built-in capabilities as robust as some other languages for date parsing, primarily relying on Javascript interop or libraries for more complex operations.
 However, you can use the `elm/time` package for basic parsing, and for more complex needs, the third-party `justinmimbs/date` library is widely recommended.